MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 **Network Console** is the working title of an experiment to make synthetic network requests over HTTP.
 You can use the **Network Console** experiment to send web API requests.

-To use the **Network Console**, complete the following steps.
+To use the **Network Console**:

 1. Open the **Network** pane.
-1. Find the network request that you want to change and resend.
-1. Open the contextual menu (right-click), and select **Edit and Replay**.
+1. Right-click the network request that you want to change and resend, and then select **Edit and Replay**.
 1. In the **Network Console**, edit the network request information.
 1. Click **Send**.